n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Results

 Two-parameter bifurcation diagrams of the reduced nonradial isochron clock are shown in Figure \ref{fig:nric_tongues}.
-The diagrams were computed numerically using XPPAUTO \cite{xpp} using Fourier approximations of the $\mathcal{H}$-functions in the scalar reduction up to $O(\ve^2)$.
-Coefficients of the Fourier approximation of each $\mathcal{H}$-function may be found in Appendix \ref{a:fourier}.
+The diagrams were computed numerically using XPPAUTO \cite{xpp} \yp{directly for the full model} and using Fourier approximations of the $\mathcal{H}$-functions in the scalar reduction up to $O(\ve^2)$.
+Coefficients of the Fourier approximation of each $\mathcal{H}$-function may be found in \ref{a:fourier}.
 The phase-locking regions in Figure \ref{fig:nric_tongues} are equivalent to Arnold tongues, except that each horizontal axis shows the heterogeneity parameter $\delta$ as opposed to the more standard frequency ratio.